Frequently Asked Questions

 Set up of a Foody 8 Manual Watering tower, including putting soil in the growing pods, takes about 20 minutes.
 A Foody 8 Hydroponic tower takes a bit longer as it has more parts...usually 45 minutes.
 A Foody 12 Hydroponic tower also takes about 45 minutes.
 Step by step assembly instructions are provided and no previous gardening experience is required.

 What's the proper water temperature for plant growth?

-An ideal water temperature range is 65 to 75 degrees F. Cooler temperatures will not usually cause a problem but water that's above 80 degrees can be a detriment to healthy plant growth.
+An ideal water temperature range is 65 to 75 degrees F. Cooler temperatures will not usually cause a problem but water that's above 80 degrees F can be a detriment to healthy plant growth.
 The higher water temperatures promote root rot and diseases such as Fusarium and Pithium.
-Also oxygen levels of the water are lower at higher temperatures which is not good for the plants.
+Oxygen levels of the water are also lower at higher temperatures, which is not good for the plants.

 What kind of space do I need for a Foody?

 Foody's may be placed indoors or outdoors.
 The tower itself only needs a 20" diameter of floor space.
 A total area diameter of 2.5 to 3 feet will allow plenty of room for future plant growth.
 For indoor placement, it's best to place your Foody facing a southerly exposure near a large window or glass door so that it gets some natural light.
 All towers need to be placed on a level surface.
 A set of indoor grow lights is recommended as they will greatly help encourage healthy plant growth.